neo-project/docs/faq/en-us/basic.md

 ## Is there an equivalent of ERC-20 standard for Neo?

 Yes.
-NEP-17, the replacement of the standard NEP-5, is the Neo3 token standard which outlines the specifications to be followed by contracts deployed on the Neo blockchain.
+NEP-17, the replacement of the standard NEP-5, is the Neo N3 token standard which outlines the specifications to be followed by contracts deployed on the Neo blockchain.

 ## How to view NEP-17 assets in Neo-CLI？